Top 6 Places To Visit In Caramoan Philippines In 2019

-Are you an adventurous person when it comes to traveling?
+Are you an adventurous person when it comes to travelling?
 Some people can be quite precious when it comes to “toughing it out”.
 However, as I often say, it’s the journey, not the destination that matters.
 So many people miss the opportunity to enjoy more new experiences as part of the journey.
 This is because they are too focused on comfort and how dirty they are getting along the way.

 I personally feel that if one lowers their expectations about the journey it makes the upside (the destination) much more enjoyable.
 It’s like winning a battle or conquering a major obstacle.
 If you have lower expectations for the journey, then you won’t be disappointed.
 Everything after that is pure upside.